 Vitality In Healing : “We Want Our Healing To Have A Positive Impact On The World” | By Mary Gavin

 “What’s the point of healing?”
 I’ve asked myself this question on many occasions over the past decade.
 I still find myself questioning my decision to dive into this whole “healing journey” thing.
 I question it most on the challenging days.
-I question it when I feel like the whole world is overwhelmed with pain.
+I question it when I feel like the whole world is doused in pain.

-Given the location of our conversation, we acknowledged the importance of healing both individually and collectively.
-Timothy and I agreed that, while different, our healing is intertwined, and as survivors, we want our healing to have a positive impact on the world.
+Timothy and I agreed that, while very different, our healing is intertwined.
+We both vowed the cycle of trauma to stop with us, and that our healing would have a positive impact on the world.
 We realized that healing reunites us with our sense of vitality and purpose.
 It gives us the power to alchemize our pain in order to create change.
+We recognized the importance of healing; both individually and collectively.

-Timothy went on to share his own experience with healing trauma.
-He saw it as essential to his experience of becoming a more conscious, embodied version of himself.
+Timothy went on to share his experience navigating and healing the effects of trauma on his nervous system.
+He saw it as essential to becoming a more connected, embodied version of himself.
 “Hurt people hurt people,” he added.
 What we don’t know can hurt us.
 And it can hurt others, too.
-The implicit negative bias projected on Black and BIPOC people is at the heart of racial inequality in the United States.
-As we become conscious of our impact on one another we become the change that is necessary for progress.
+Deeply imbedded negative bias projected on BIPOC (Black Indigenous and People of Color) communities continues to manifest as displaced fear and aggression toward already marginalized people.

 Photo by Aron Blanco Tejedor.